-This is almost the end of shoemaking process and there is no better material to use for your sole then good vegtan leather.
-In my courses I teach how you should prepare and skive your vegtan sole and also how to shape it.
+This is almost the end of the shoemaking process and there is no better material to use for your sole than good vegetable-tanned leather.
+In my courses, I teach how you should prepare and skive your vegetable-tanned leather sole and also how to shape it.

-Vegtan leather will be also used for making your stacked heels and you could learn different techniques how to make heels on and off the last.
+The vegetable-tanned leather will be also used for making your stacked heels and you could learn different techniques on how to make heels on and off the last.

-Vegtan leather can be also used as alternative for the shank board and texon board when creating insoles.
+Vegetable-tanned leather can be also used as an alternative to the shank board and taxon board when creating insoles.

-As you will be using a low heel pump last you can reinforce the arc area of your shoe with straight piece of vegtan leather.
-This will be also alternative for the steel shank, but it should be used only in the low heel last up to 1 cm.
+As you will be using a low-heel pump last you can reinforce the arc area of your shoe with a straight piece of veg-tan leather.
+This will be also an alternative to the steel shank, but it should be used only in the low heel last up to 1 cm.

-This is a great unorthodox shoe making tool that you can use along the entire process of making shoes.
-You welcome to read my previous post “Dremel drill: 8 Ways to Use This Shoemaking Tool” to see what you can do with this tool.
+This is a great unorthodox shoe-making tool that you can use throughout the entire process of making shoes.
+You are welcome to read my previous post “Dremel drill: 8 Ways to Use This Shoemaking Tool” to see what you can do with this tool.
 It is also sold everywhere and it’s very easy to find.

 There are 12 tools and materials on that list and that is what you need to get started.
-As you will get more experience, because that is what you need in shoe making, you will buy more tools, more materials but for a beginner like you this is a perfect list to get started.
+As you will get more experience because that is what you need in shoe making, you will buy more tools, and more materials but for a beginner like you, this is a perfect list to get started.